Times0/projet-entreposage/readme.md

 ### Evaluation and Comparison

-When comparing our results with those reported in the original paper, several interesting observations emerge:
+When comparing our results with those reported in the original paper, our models generally achieved more consistent performance across metrics

-#### Overall Performance:

-Our models generally achieved more consistent performance across metrics Most of our models reached approximately 76% accuracy, showing more stability than the paper's results.
+Most of our models reached approximately 76% accuracy, showing more stability than the paper's results.

 The F1-scores in our experiments (0.67-0.68) were notably higher than those in the paper (0.20-0.54)